Policy last updated

 English as an additional language (EAL) resources are available to support teachers with students of EAL background develop proficiency in English.

-For more information, visit: English as an Additional Language
+For more information, refer to: English as an Additional Language .

 Digital Assessment Library

 The Digital Assessment Library (DAL) is an online and on demand student learning assessment tool that is freely available from the Victorian Curriculum and Assessment Authority (VCAA).
 It provides timely and detailed information on individual student performance.
-The DAL contains assessments that are aligned to the Victorian Curriculum and include English, Mathematics and Critical and Creative Thinking strands.
+The DAL contains assessments aligned with the Victorian Curriculum and include English, Mathematics and Critical and Creative Thinking strands.

-For more information, visit: Digital Assessment Library .
+For more information, refer to: Digital Assessment Library .

 Other relevant resources